wabarc/wbipfs/README.md

 ## License

-Permissive GPL 3.0 license, see the [LICENSE](https://github.com/wabarc/wbipfs/blob/master/LICENSE) file for details.
+This software is released under the terms of the GNU General Public License v3.0, see the [LICENSE](https://github.com/wabarc/wbipfs/blob/main/LICENSE) file for details.